-Rosenstein, Expecting To Be Fired, Heads To White House For Meeting On Tense Morning
+Rosenstein Remains Deputy Attorney General Following White House Meeting — For Now

 The wire

-Months of political sandblasting came to a sudden flashpoint on Friday in the Times story, which described the atmosphere of chaos inside the government after Trump fired then-FBI Director James Comey in the spring of 2017.
+Months of political sandblasting came to a flashpoint on Friday in the Times story, which described the atmosphere of chaos inside the government after Trump fired then-FBI Director James Comey in May 2017.

 As the leaders of the Justice Department scrambled to respond, Rosenstein reportedly suggested that FBI leaders interviewing to replace Comey should wear a recording device and secretly capture their conversations with the president, according to The Times.

-Subsequent reports have suggested that Rosenstein was being facetious.
-His statement didn't deny that he'd had the discussions, only that he never acted on whatever he'd talked about
+His statement didn't deny that he'd had the discussions, only that he never acted on whatever was discussed.

-"I never pursued or authorized recording the president and any suggestion that I have ever advocated for the removal of the president is absolutely false," Rostenstein said.
+"I never pursued or authorized recording the president and any suggestion that I have ever advocated for the removal of the president is absolutely false," Rosenstein said.

-Trump appears to have taken the stories seriously; he said at a political rally that there remained a "stench" to be removed from the Justice Department even after all the earlier removals there.
+Trump appears to have taken the stories seriously; he said at a political rally that there remained a "lingering stench" to be removed from the Justice Department even after all the earlier removals there.

 Face of the Russia investigation

-It was Rosenstein, to Trump's frustration, who appointed Justice Department special counsel Robert Mueller after Trump fired former FBI Director James Comey in the spring of 2017.
+It was Rosenstein, to Trump's frustration, who appointed Justice Department special counsel Robert Mueller after Trump fired Comey.

 And it has been Rosenstein, in place of a reticent, camera-averse Mueller, who has conducted the major press briefings and made the visits to Capitol Hill since then.